jskaza/jskaza.github.io/research.md

 Skaza, J. and Blais, B. (2014).
 The relationship between environmental degradation and economic growth: exploring models and questioning the existence of an Environmental Kuznets Curve.
-In *Issues in Political Economy at Eastern Economic Association’s Annual Meetings*, Boston, MA
+In *Issues in Political Economy at Eastern Economic Association's Annual Meetings*, Boston, MA
 [Slides](/assets/kuznets.pdf)

 -->